|||

 I’ve come to use this TypeScript shebang and zx on debian & macOS more and more.
 As soon as the complexity reaches anything that requires a couple functions I tend to find them more maintainable and easier to write than using bash.
 Hope you do too.

-Up next Surprising Side Effects of Server Side Rendering in Next.js for SEO & Performance
+Up next Surprising Side Effects of Server Side Rendering in Next.js for SEO & Performance Congratulations Micah

-Latest posts Writing Shell Scripts with TypeScript instead of Bash Surprising Side Effects of Server Side Rendering in Next.js for SEO & Performance When Empowering Employees to Take Risks, Isn’t Empowering (and Why That Needs to Change) Rationalizing Frequent Deployments for Product Managers and Software Engineers Now Write Right: 3 Best Practices for Writing to Innovate and Influence Write Right Now: How Engineers Can Innovate, Influence, and Lead in Business
+Latest posts Congratulations Micah Writing Shell Scripts with TypeScript instead of Bash Surprising Side Effects of Server Side Rendering in Next.js for SEO & Performance When Empowering Employees to Take Risks, Isn’t Empowering (and Why That Needs to Change) Rationalizing Frequent Deployments for Product Managers and Software Engineers Now Write Right: 3 Best Practices for Writing to Innovate and Influence Write Right Now: How Engineers Can Innovate, Influence, and Lead in Business